VirtualMars/StatisticalLearningPython/README.md

 All book resources can be found from this link:http://faculty.marshall.usc.edu/gareth-james/ISL/.

-If you have a hard time reading through the book cover to cover, you can also watch the lecture videos taught by the book authors: https://www.r-bloggers.com/in-depth-introduction-to-machine-learning-in-15-hours-of-expert-videos/.
+If you have a hard time reading the book cover to cover, you can watch the lecture videos taught by the book authors: https://www.r-bloggers.com/in-depth-introduction-to-machine-learning-in-15-hours-of-expert-videos/.
 But it'd be better to have some basic statistic knowledges and programming skills as prerequisites.

 There are tons of reference code for the book on Github.
 BUT a suggestion is that do NOT look at my or any other's reference code until you finish yours.
 Practice your understanding of the book and analysis skills on your own.